CurveDocs/curve-docs/docs/factory/cryptoswap/deployer-api.md

 ### `deploy_gauge`

 !!! description "`deploy_gauge(_pool: address) -> address`"

-    !!!warning
-        When deploying a gauge using the factory contract, it is necessary to use the same factory that deployed the pool; otherwise, the function will revert.

     Function to deploy a liquidity gauge for a factory pool.
 The deployed gauge is created from the `gauge_implementation`.